-In this video, Monsenso user Mads Trier-Blom speaks of his experience using the Monsenso app as a part of a clinical trial.
-The Monsenso app has helped Mads to become more connected with his clinician, Bente, so that Bente could help intervene with Mads’s moods even before it turned into an episode.
+Monsenso user, Mads Trier-Blom, speaks of his experience using the Monsenso app as a part of a clinical trial.
+The Monsenso app has helped Mads to become more connected with his clinician, Bente so that she could help intervene with Mads’s moods even before it turned into an episode.

 The app helped him to become more aware of his mood, and other factors, such as sleep, and their influence on his bipolar affective disorder.
 To Mads, having bipolar disorder means constantly keep a balance, to prevent losing control to either depressive or manic episodes.